python/devguide/documentation/style-guide.rst

 Avoid esoteric phrasing where possible.
 Our audience is world-wide and may not be native English speakers.

-Don't use Latin abbreviations like "e.g." or "i.e." where English words will do.
+Don't use Latin abbreviations like "e.g." or "i.e." where English words will do, such as "for example" or "that is."

 .. index:: diataxis